Mike Thomas (baseball)

-Mike Thomas (born September 2, 1969) is a former Major League Baseball pitcher.
+Mike Thomas (born September 2, 1969) is an American former professional baseball pitcher He played one game in Major League Baseball (MLB) for the Milwaukee Brewers in 1995.

 College

 Thomas played baseball at the collegiate level at Labette Community College.

 Baseball career

-Thomas was drafted in the twenty-third round of the 1989 Major League Baseball Draft by the New York Mets.
+Thomas was drafted in the twenty-third round of the 1989 Major League Baseball draft by the New York Mets.
 In 1991, he was traded along with Ron Darling to the Montreal Expos for Tim Burke.
 Later that year, he was selected in the rule 5 draft by the Cleveland Indians.
 He was returned to the Expos by the Indians the following year.
 In 1993, he signed as a free agent with the Milwaukee Brewers organization.
 He was a member of the team at the Major League level in 1995.